Building with Ecobricks

 - Cons: For indoor use only.
 The UV rays in sunlight will degrade and fade your Ecobricks.

-So this is pretty cool– Ecobricks can make Legos.
+So this is pretty cool– Ecobricks can make LEGO-like blocks.
 Maier-Dielman Modules, or MDMs for short, are a way to turn bottles into modular bricks that can be stacked vertically and horizontally.
 Sixteen Ecobricks are siliconed together to make one MD module.
 MDs interconnect just like Legos.
 They stack one upon the other and enable you to make just about anything, fast and easy without any glue or mortar.
 The MDs can then be disassembled just as easily.

 - Pros: Awesome for indoor playgrounds and building structures for concerts or fairs in minutes.
 Can be taken apart and stored just as fast!